metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Optional:

-- `api_call` (Attributes) APICall is an HTTP request to the Kubernetes API server, or other JSON web service.
-The data returned is stored in the context with the name for the context entry. (see [below for nested schema](#nestedatt--spec--rules--mutate--targets--context--api_call))
+- `api_call` (Attributes) APICall is an HTTP request to the Kubernetes API server, or other JSON web service.The data returned is stored in the context with the name for the context entry. (see [below for nested schema](#nestedatt--spec--rules--mutate--targets--context--api_call))
 - `config_map` (Attributes) ConfigMap is the ConfigMap reference. (see [below for nested schema](#nestedatt--spec--rules--mutate--targets--context--config_map))
+- `global_reference` (Attributes) GlobalContextEntryReference is a reference to a cached global context entry. (see [below for nested schema](#nestedatt--spec--rules--mutate--targets--context--global_reference))
-- `image_registry` (Attributes) ImageRegistry defines requests to an OCI/Docker V2 registry to fetch image details. (see [below for nested schema](#nestedatt--spec--rules--mutate--targets--context--image_registry))
+- `image_registry` (Attributes) ImageRegistry defines requests to an OCI/Docker V2 registry to fetch imagedetails. (see [below for nested schema](#nestedatt--spec--rules--mutate--targets--context--image_registry))
 - `name` (String) Name is the variable name.
 - `variable` (Attributes) Variable defines an arbitrary JMESPath context variable that can be defined inline. (see [below for nested schema](#nestedatt--spec--rules--mutate--targets--context--variable))